egor1984/vimium-dvorak/README.md

 vimium-dvorak
 =============

-Custom vimium keybinding for dvorak layout
+Custom vimium keybinding for the dvorak and йцукен layouts Most keybindings left as default except for "j","k","h","t" and "l".
+The alterations were made for the purpose of optimizing scroll keys placement on a keyboard.

+Additionaly there are matching keybinding of the russian letters.